niklasschemmer/deep_q_connectfour_go/README.md

 ## Usage

-After starting a console menu guides through different options.
+After starting, a console menu guides through different options.
 First, you can select a game.
 Then if you want to train an agent in this game, play against an already trained agent or plot the accuracy of a previous training obtained by the quality measure.

 The program automatically saves the training status every 1000 episodes.
-Along with the data of the trained network, the number of actions and episodes and the accuracy is saved.
-These checkpoints are can be found in the folder checkpoints/{game}/{base64(parameters)}/{start_time}.
+Along with the data of the trained network, the number of actions and episodes and the accuracy are saved.
+These checkpoints can be found in the folder checkpoints/{game}/{base64(parameters)}/{start_time}.
 This path uses a base64 representation of the parameters to automatically match checkpoints with the parameters that were used.

 ## CUDA